The Bankrate promise

-But how exactly do you invest in stocks?
-It’s actually simple and you have several ways to do it.
+So how exactly do you invest in stocks?
+It’s actually quite simple and you have several ways to do it.
 One of the easiest ways is to open an online brokerage account and buy stocks or stock funds.
-If you’re not comfortable with that, you can have a pro invest money for you, often for a reasonable fee.
+If you’re not comfortable with that, you can work with a professional to manage your portfolio, often for a reasonable fee.
 Either way, you can invest in stocks online and begin with little money.

-Here’s how to invest in stocks and how to get started even if you don’t know that much about investing right now.
+Here’s how to invest in stocks and the basics on how to get started in the stock market even if you don’t know that much about investing right now.

 So you want to begin investing in stocks?
-Here’s a five-step checklist to get you going:
+Here’s a four-step checklist to help get you going:

 - Choose how you want to invest